"They say that the pen is mightier than

 would have died.
 This unnamed weapon

-was a sword made by giants, and blessed
+was a sword made by giants,

-with giants’ magic, with runes and carved
+with giants’ magick, with runes

 decorations on its hilt.
 It was so massive

 that no normal man could lift it.
-Beowulf not
+Beowulf

 only lifted the sword and killed Grendel’s